-In accordance with the corporate governance rules, the Bank formed a written dividend policy, which was submitted for the approval of its shareholders at the general assembly meeting held in 2013.
-Subsequently, the Bank has published such policy in its annual reports and on its web-site.
+In accordance with the corporate governance rules, the Bank formed a written dividend distribution policy, which was submitted for the approval of its shareholders at the general assembly meeting held in 2013.
+Subsequently, the Bank has published such policy on its web-site.